What I Learned From Ending A Marriage With Someone I Love

-I married the guy I would’ve liked to have grabbed a beer with, or gone for ice cream with.
+I married the guy I would’ve liked to have grabbed a beer with or gone for ice cream with.
 He was my friend.
-But I never fell head over heels, and discounted that as being “impossible” in adult life.
+But I never fell head over heels and discounted that as being “impossible” in adult life.
 But head over heels is possible.
-The notion of “best-friends-turned-lovers” is so well-known, we can forget to make sure we actually ARE in love with our best friend, and not just the idea of being in love with them.
+The notion of “best-friends-turned-lovers” is so well-known, we can forget to make sure we actually are in love with our best friend, and not just the idea of being in love with them.

 Falling in love with your best friend is magical, when you’re actually falling in love.
 But butterflies matter, as does the absence of them.
-When I was working on our marriage, my therapist would ask me to go back to those feelings of first falling for my ex.
+When I was working on our marriage, my therapist would ask me to go back to those feelings of first falling for him.
 But they weren’t there.
 Instead of marrying someone I was crazy about, I had married someone I was comfortable with.
 And what I know now, is, you can always grow to be “comfortable” with someone, but you’re either crazy about them, or you’re not.

 5. You are ultimately the love of your life.

 It wasn’t until the quiet moments of my first night alone in a big, empty house that I was faced with the truth I’d been trying to avoid: I’m in this alone.
 We all are.
 The childhood sweethearts are alone.
 The head-over-heel-ers are alone.
-Because no one, no matter how stable or perfect owes us their presence in our life.
+Because no one, no matter how stable or perfect, owes us their presence in our life.

 In those first nights by myself, it was a gut check of who I was, and who I wanted to be — not for my husband, not for my son, but for myself.
 For the first time, I didn’t have the shield of being my husband’s wife, and I had to stand on my own.
-Truth is, I didn’t love the woman I was, and realized, until I did, falling in love with who I was and the choices I made had to be my first priority.
+Truth is, I didn’t love the woman I was, and until I did, falling in love with who I was and the choices I made had to be my first priority.
 Because, at the end of the day, we spend every moment of our lives with one person: ourselves.

 6. Love after love is tricky.